Walther Wüst: Biography

 After completing his studies, Wüst became a private lecturer in Sanskrit by 1926 and later a professor.
-In 1927, Wüst married a young woman from Munich named Bertha Schmid, who had given birth to a daughter just two months prior; despite the scandal this may have elicited in Catholic Bavaria, the young Wüst was unbothered since he cared little for Christianity.
+In 1927, Wüst married a young woman from Munich named Bertha Schmid, who had given birth to a daughter just two months prior; despite the scandal this may have elicited in Catholic Bavaria, the young Wüst was unconcerned, since he cared little for Christianity.

-He joined the Nazi Party on 1 May 1933, and subsequently became an agent of the Sicherheitsdienst (SD); he was considered a Vertrauensmann or informer and spy.
+He joined the Nazi Party on 1 May 1933, and subsequently became an agent of the SS's Sicherheitsdienst (SD); he was considered an SD Vertrauensmann, or informer and spy.
+He was and had been one for the SS Security Service.
 It seems Wüst's late enlistment cast doubt on his commitment to the Nazi cause, so he agreed to inform on his university colleagues and students for the SD.
 Sometime in 1934, he joined the National Socialist Teachers League and the National Socialist German Lecturers League.
-In early 1935, Wüst was made Professor of Aryan Culture and Linguistics and Dean of the Faculty of Philosophy at the University of Munich and was considered an expert in not only Indo-European religion, but also the migrations of the "Aryan" race.
+In early 1935, Wüst became Professor of Aryan Culture and Linguistics and Dean of the Faculty of Philosophy at the Ludwig-Maximilians-Universität München; he was considered an expert not only in Indo-European religion, but also in the migrations of the "Aryan" race.
 Notable students of Wüst included Davud Monshizadeh; he was also Doktorvater (Dissertation Chair) to the linguist Karl Hoffmann.